marianne-manaog/threat-modelling-app/README.md

 name of the output image file to save this attack tree after visualising it.

 In particular:
-- To visualise and output the attack tree **pre-digitalisation**, please use the pass the constants `PATH_TO_PRE_DIGITAL_JSON` and `OUTPUT_FILE_ATTACK_TREE` (defined in the `src/threat_modelling/constants.py` file) to the argument `path_to_json` of the function `visualise_and_save_attack_tree` at the bottom of the `app.py` file.
+- To visualise and output the attack tree **pre-digitalisation**, please pass the constants `PATH_TO_PRE_DIGITAL_JSON` and `OUTPUT_FILE_ATTACK_TREE` (defined in the `src/threat_modelling/constants.py` file) to the argument `path_to_json` of the function `visualise_and_save_attack_tree` at the bottom of the `app.py` file.
 Thereafter, run the `app.py` file.
-- To visualise and output the attack tree **post-digitalisation**, please use the pass the constants `PATH_TO_POST_DIGITAL_JSON` and `OUTPUT_FILE_ATTACK_TREE_POST_DIGITAL` (defined in the `src/threat_modelling/constants.py` file) to the argument `path_to_json` of the function `visualise_and_save_attack_tree` at the bottom of the `app.py` file.
+- To visualise and output the attack tree **post-digitalisation**, please pass the constants `PATH_TO_POST_DIGITAL_JSON` and `OUTPUT_FILE_ATTACK_TREE_POST_DIGITAL` (defined in the `src/threat_modelling/constants.py` file) to the argument `path_to_json` of the function `visualise_and_save_attack_tree` at the bottom of the `app.py` file.
 Thereafter, run the `app.py` file.